scheinerman/SimpleQuantum.jl/README.md

 # SimpleQuantum

-This is a demonstration project for quantum computation.
+This is a demonstration project for quantum computation using the quantum circuit model.